followmyutopia/devextreme-documentation/concepts/05 Widgets/Chart/20 Axes/03 Visual and Whole Ranges.md

 ---

-The argument axis' visual range can behave differently when chart data is updated.
-See the [visualRangeUpdateMode](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#visualRangeUpdateMode) option for more information.
+An axis' visual range can behave differently when chart data is updated.
+See the **visualRangeUpdateMode** option for the [argument axis](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#visualRangeUpdateMode) or [value axis](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/#visualRangeUpdateMode) for more information.

 #####See Also#####
 - [Scale Breaks](/Documentation/Guide/Widgets/Chart/Axes/Scale_Breaks/)